cysouw/diathesis/text/c09_adverbials.md

 d.
 Ich binde den Hund los.
 :::

 The preverbial *los-* is also attested with verbs that cause something else to move.
-Although this diathesis is syntactically the same delocative diathesis as with *binden* above [@last], semantically this construction is closer to the inchoative usage of *los-*, meanings 'onwards' (see [@sec:adverbial-inchoative-los]).
+Although this diathesis is syntactically the same delocative diathesis as with *binden* above [@last], semantically this 'cause to move' construction is closer to the inchoative usage of *los-*, meanings 'onwards' (see [@sec:adverbial-inchoative-los]).
 This typically applies to verbs of sending, like *schicken* 'to send' [@next a].
 However, also verbs with a caused-movement diathesis, like *klopfen* 'to knock' [@next b] allow for this inchoative usage of *los-* (cf. [@sec:prepositions-intransitive-location-as-result]).

 ::: ex
 - Ich schicke den Brief nach Amerika.